Understanding the history of Japan for a small group tour.

 The Emperor’s new take on the ancient myths allowed his Imperial family from the imperial palace, to claim descent from the Light of Heaven, Amaterasu who rules over the heavens from the Plain of High Heaven, Takamagahara .
 Interestingly, most scholars of Japanese studies who work with myths point out something they believe unique to this mythology.
 There appears to be no moral judgement weighed upon the figures within the tales.
 Although punishment is meted out, actions appear to be deemed acceptable or unacceptable rather than morally good or evil.
 There is no compendium of principles that are universally applicable.
 Certain commentators find a direct connection in this to the appraisal of behaviours in modern-day Japan.

-This article on the history of Japan for small group Japan tours now begins a chronlological review of the building of Japanese culture through its history.
-The concise history outlined in this article are intended to provide the traveler with key periods of significant shifts within the history of Japan.
+This article on the history of Japan for small group Japan tours now begins a chronological review of the building of Japanese culture through its history.
+The concise history outlined in this article are intended to provide the traveller with key periods of significant shifts within the history of Japan.
 On your chosen package tour of Japan (or walking tour) then this article is the scaffold for your learning and is supplemented by the Japan specialists who are your tour guide for certain days within the framework of the Japan tour itinerary.

 The Jomon Period (c.
 13,000 BCE -c.
 400 BCE ) Hunters and Gatherers

 If people are asked where they think the production of ceramics originated, most would immediately point to Mesopotamia or perhaps even Egypt.
 Likely this comes from the greater exposure of the ancient history of those regions with terminology like the Cradle of Civilisation foremost in most people’s minds.
 However, pottery vessels have been unearthed on archaeological sites in Japan dating back some 5000 years before the appearance of this technology elsewhere.
-It seems, for reasons that can only be guessed at, the very early inhabitants of the islands of Japan stumbled across the processes involved in the firing of clay, molding shapes and forms to assist their lifestyle, their culture and their belief systems.
+It seems, for reasons that can only be guessed at, the very early inhabitants of the islands of Japan stumbled across the processes involved in the firing of clay, moulding shapes and forms to assist their lifestyle, their culture and their belief systems.

 There is no definitive evidence yet available to say when the first humans arrived in Japan although there are some who attempt to push back the advent of occupation in the region to something in the vicinity of 500,000 years ago.
 There may be a few who attempt to push that date back further but most now agree that 200,000 years is probable, even though the earliest human fossilized remains uncovered thus far date to 30,000 BP (before present).

 With the conclusion of the last glacial period, that is the Ice Age, around 15,000 years ago, Japan lost its connections to mainland Asia as seawaters covered land bridges to the north, to the south and in the centre.
 Prior to the loss of these causeways, immigration would have been a simple matter of following migrating herds of food animals towards the east.
 Evidence suggests patterns, and therefore waves of migration taking place from at least 30,000 years ago.
-It is likely that successive groups traveled into the region before being denied access by rising sea levels.
+It is likely that successive groups travelled into the region before being denied access by rising sea levels.
 Keep in mind when you tour Japan that the coastline from those ancient times lies well below the water which means archaeologists tend to examine what would have then been sites located further inland.
 There would have been far more coastal activity than archaeological excavations would suggest.

 As with many areas of the world at that time, the early inhabitants of Japan were probably organised in smaller groups, likely extended families.
 Following game to hunt and plants to gather would have been, by necessity seasonal and as such, basically nomadic.
 In the short term, seasonal variations would have also dictated the patterns of occupation and movement, while over the long-term climate change would have pushed family groups to particular regions.
 Ancient people had two choices, the first being to move in response to adverse climatic conditions, for example decreasing temperatures.
 The second would have been to stay in the area and adapt their lifestyle to better suit.
 It could be said with some certainty that different groups in ancient Japan made different choices regarding their survival although their motivations are far less sure.